EVISA Print | Glossary on | Contact EVISA | Sitemap | Home

 Monomethylmercury (MMHg) is recognized as one of the most potent neurotoxins.
 While the chemistry of ethylmercury (EtHg) is not fundamentally different from that of methylmercury, its toxicity has often been discussed as totally different.
 The ethylmercury moiety is part of thimerosal (TMHg), which is used as a preservative in vaccines to prevent fungal and bacterial growth since the 1930s.
 After injection into the body, the EtHg moiety is released from TMHg to the surrounding tissues and therefore should follow the same toxicological pathways as other ETHg absorbed into the body from other sources.
 While numerous studies exist, showing the strong toxic effects produced by EtMg, the use of TMHg in vaccines has not been associated with any clear connections with serious human neurodevelopmental disorders.

 While the use of TMHg in vaccines in Europe and the US has been considerably reduced after 1999, especially for children and pregnant women, the worldwide use of TMHg-containing vaccines is still important.
-While the brain in general is protected against the inflow of many exotic toxic substances by the blood-brain barrier (BBB), mercurial substances can overcome the barrier and cause serious toxic effects.
+Despite the brain in general is protected against the inflow of many exotic toxic substances by the blood-brain barrier (BBB), mercurial substances can overcome the barrier and cause serious toxic effects.
 Therefore, the investigation of mercury concentrations between blood and extracellular fluid (ECF) of the brain following the administration of TMHg is important for improving the knowledge of the neurotoxicity of TMHg.

 The new study: